NCBI-Hackathons/Bugs_And_Drugs/README.md

-# Bugs and Drugs
+# Bugs and Drugs (B.A.D.)

-*This pipeline builds on a previous NCBI hacakthon product, [Nastybugs](https://github.com/NCBI-Hackathons/MetagenomicAntibioticResistance), which is a simple method for extracting antimicrobial res istance information from metagenomes
+*This pipeline builds upon [Nastybugs](https://github.com/NCBI-Hackathons/MetagenomicAntibioticResistance), a program developed in a previous NCBI hackathon designed to extract antimicrobial resistance information from metagenomes.*
-Tsang H, Moss M, Fedewa G et al. NastyBugs: A simple method for extracting antimicrobial resistance information from metagenomes [version 1; referees: 1 approved with reservations].
-F1000Research 201
-7, 6:1971
-(doi: 10.12688/f1000research.12781.1)*

 ## Introduction